vault27/Foundation/paloalto.md

 - On Palo Alto OSPF works without enabling GRE....somehow
 - Monitor profile can be used to monitor IPSec tunnel or next hop device, failover action is available
 - The tunnel comes up only when there is interesting traffic destined to the tunnel
+- Default life time of Phase 2 tunnel is 3600 sec
+- Life time can be in Kbytes as well
+- Only one Phase 2 tunnel is used between 2 sites, because Proxy-IDs are 0.0.0.0/0, so separate tunnel is not created for every separate connection
+- For every site you need IKE Gateway and tunnel.x interface
+- Remote Peer IP in IKE Gateway can be dynamic, but in this case we need to configure ID for remote peer, for example domain name

 #### Policy-based VPN and Proxy-ID